 |else-tsExpression||Optional expression that describes the time series to return when the condition is not met. |

 If you include else-tsExpression:

 if() conditional function returns data values based on the specified condition.
 You can determine what values are returned if the condition is true, and what values are returned if the condition is false.
-The Wavefront system treats a 0 value as false, and all other values as true.
+The query engine treats a 0 value as false, and all other values as true.

 Each of the tsExpressions can be a constant or a query that returns one or more non-constant time series.